Dan Wieringa is our farmer and certified CAP CNMP provider.

 James works with farms to apply for and stay in compliance with the DEQ-CAFO permit.
 He also collaborates with farms to train employees, assists with record keeping, and writes nutrient management plans for farms of all sizes.
 As one of the first CAP certified CNMP providers in the state, James’ attention to detail and ability to develop realistic solutions have earned him the respect of farmers and government regulators alike.
 James enjoys talking with farmers and non-farmers alike to build bridges between communities.
 He feels that it is important for everyone to understand the various rules and government regulations, and frequently finds himself translating government rules into language anyone can understand.
 His experiences helping farmers work through compliance issues with EPA, DEQ, and MDARD, have resulted in being called upon to serve on the Manure Management GAAMPS review task force.
 James’ experience living overseas in Haiti, Honduras, Dominican Republic, and Mexico gives him a unique insight into the global nature of agriculture (and he speaks Spanish fluently).
 James purchased CJD Farm Consulting in 2014.

-Eric Stoneburner is our agricultural support technician.
+Eric Stoneburner is our Siting Technician.